perishllc/nautilus/README.md

 - [x] use usernames in place of shorthand addresses where applicable
 - [x] simplified intro process
 - [x] scaled down the QR code size on the receive screen and added usernames when available
+- [x] fix sending to local favorites
+- [x] lots of UX improvements especially with favorites / sending in general

 <div style="display: flex; flex-direction: row">
    <img src="/screenshots/flutter_01.png" width="200">